USE OF PERSONAL INFORMATION

 We are V12 Retail Finance Limited, registered in England and Wales 4585692, authorised and regulated by the Financial Conduct Authority.

-V12 Retail Finance Limited act as a credit broker and will introduce you to Secure Trust Bank PLC and/or Omni Capital Retail Finance Limited.
+V12 Retail Finance Limited act as a credit broker and will introduce you to Secure Trust Bank PLC.
 If your application is successful, V12 Retail Finance Limited will receive a commission.

 When we use "we" in this notice we mean us or anyone acting on our behalf.
 When we use "you", we mean the customer or applicant acting on their own behalf or for a business.